gabrielemariotti/cardslib/doc/HEADER.md

             public void onMenuItemClick(BaseCard card, MenuItem item) {
                 Toast.makeText(getActivity(), "Click on "+item.getTitle(), Toast.LENGTH_SHORT).show();
             }
-        },
+        });

+        //Add a PopupMenuPrepareListener to add dynamically a menu entry
+        //It is optional.
-        new CardHeader.OnPrepareCardHeaderPopupMenuListener() {
+        header.setPopupMenuPrepareListener(new CardHeader.OnPrepareCardHeaderPopupMenuListener() {
             @Override
-            public void onPreparePopupMenu(BaseCard card, PopupMenu menu) {
+            public boolean onPreparePopupMenu(BaseCard card, PopupMenu popupMenu) {
-                menu.getMenu().add("Dynamic Item");
+                popupMenu.getMenu().add("Dynamic Item");
+                return true;

+                /*
+                 * Other examples:
+                 * You can remove an item with this code:
+                 * popupMenu.getMenu().removeItem(R.id.action_settings);
+                 *
+                 * You can use return false to hide the button and the popup
+                 * return false;
+                 */

             }
         });
         card.addCardHeader(header);
 ```

 You can use the listener `CardHeader.OnClickCardHeaderPopupMenuListener` to listen callback when an item menu is clicked.

-The third parameter `CardHeader.OnPrepareCardHeaderPopupMenuListener` is optional and can be used to create dynamic menu items.
+You can set a `CardHeader.OnPrepareCardHeaderPopupMenuListener` with `setPopupMenuPrepareListener` method or with `setPopupMenu(int menuRes, OnClickCardHeaderPopupMenuListener listener, OnPrepareCardHeaderPopupMenuListener prepareListener)` to customize the menu items  after being inflated.

 As described [below](#style), the overflow icon is defined with this style: